Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles

 As mentioned above, the asymptotically self-similar finite-time blowups of the 2D Boussinesq equations \eqref{eqt:Boussinesq} and the 1D HL model \eqref{eqt:HL_model} were both established via a computer-assisted approach.
 On the one hand, computer-assisted analysis can yield much sharper or tighter estimates far beyond the reach of pure analysis, which is critical in the proofs of these blowups.
 On the other hand, this novel proof framework relies heavily on computer assistance, which can be quite difficult to digest and to reproduce for most of the readers.
 Furthermore, though the existence of an exact self-similar solution (close to the approximate one constructed numerically) is also implied by the computer-assisted approach, characterizations of the solution profiles are very limited.
 For example, the computer-assisted proof did not tell whether the exact self-similar profiles for the 2D Boussinesq equations or the 1D HL model are smooth.
 Therefore, it would be helpful to develop pure analytic strategies to prove the existence of exact self-similar finite-time blowups and to provide finer characterizations of the corresponding self-similar profiles.

-In this paper, we start with the 1D HL model \eqref{eqt:HL_model}.
-More precisely, we look for exact self-similar solutions of \eqref{eqt:HL_model} that take the form
+In this paper, we focus on the 1D HL model \eqref{eqt:HL_model}.
+More specifically, we look for exact self-similar solutions of \eqref{eqt:HL_model} that take the form

-where $\Omega, \Theta$ are called the self-similar profiles, $c_\om, c_\theta, c_l$ are the scaling factors, and $T$ is the finite blowup time.
+where $\Omega, \Theta$ are the self-similar profiles, $c_\om, c_\th, c_l$ are the scaling factors, and $T$ is the finite blowup time.
 This particular self-similar ansatz is due to the natural scaling property of equations \eqref{eqt:HL_model}.
-Plugging this ansatz into \eqref{eqt:HL_model} and balancing the equations as $t\rightarrow T$ yields that $c_\om = -1$ and $c_\theta = 2c_\om + c_l$.
-The only undetermined value is $c_l$, which, as we will see, corresponds to the far-field decay rates of $\Omega$ and $\Theta$.
+Plugging this ansatz into \eqref{eqt:HL_model} and balancing the equations as $t\rightarrow T$ yields $c_\om = -1$ and $c_\th = 2c_\om + c_l$.
+As we will see, the undetermined value $c_l$ is related to the far-field decay rates of $\Omega$ and $\Theta$.

 In contrast to an exact self-similar solution, an asymptotically self-similar finite-time blowup refers to a solution that exhibits clear self-similarity only as $t$ approaches the finite blowup time $T$: